Adrian Raudaschl

 October 2017 – March 2019

-• Rebuilt search from the ground up: Led complete overhaul of Mendeley's search, creating a tool that genuinely helped researchers build better libraries.
-This deep dive into search tech became the foundation for my later AI work.
+• Rebuilt Mendeley's search from the ground up, creating a tool that genuinely helped researchers build better libraries.

-• Doubled acquisitions after the search integration — a massive success that gave leadership confidence to trust me with bigger projects touching search across all products, from Scopus to ScienceDirect.
+• Doubled acquisitions after the search integration, a result that gave leadership confidence to trust me with bigger projects touching search across Scopus and other products.

-• Improved onboarding flows that increased new user engagement 3x, which in turn improved overall product retention by 25%.
+• Improved onboarding flows that increased new user engagement 3x and overall product retention by 25%.

 Team achievements and collaborative success at Elsevier.